react-navigation/react-navigation.github.io/versioned_docs/version-5.x/drawer-navigator.md

 - `navigation` - The navigation object for the navigator.
 - `descriptors` - An descriptor object containing options for the drawer screens.
 The options can be accessed at `descriptors[route.key].options`.
 - `progress` - Reanimated Node that represents the animated position of the drawer (0 is closed; 1 is open).

+#### `gestureHandlerProps`

+Props to pass to the underlying pan gesture handler.

+This is not supported on Web.

+#### `detachInactiveScreens`

+Boolean used to indicate whether inactive screens should be detached from the view hierarchy to save memory.
+Make sure to call `enableScreens` from [react-native-screens](https://github.com/software-mansion/react-native-screens) to make it work.
+Defaults to `true`.

 ##### Providing a custom `drawerContent`